letovesnoi/machine-learning/projects/capstone/capstone_proposal_template.md

 **Peptidic natural products** (PNPs) are small bioactive compounds consisting of amino acids connected via peptide bonds.
 A PNP may be represented as a graph with amino acids as nodes and bonds as edges.
 These graphs have either linear, cyclic, or more complex structure.
 PNPs are important for medicine since many of them are active against bacteria i.e. could be **antibiotics**.
 One of the main ways to study PNPs is through [mass spectrometry](https://en.wikipedia.org/wiki/Mass_spectrometry).
 For each PNP you can get a **spectrum** (intensity as a function of the mass-to-charge ratio) or a few by examining it in a black box -- mass spectrometer.
 These spectra can further be compared against databases of previously characterized compounds using computational methods such as **DEREPLICATOR** ([Mohimani H. et al., 2017](https://www.nature.com/articles/nchembio.2219)).

-Understanding which spectra corresponds which type of PNPs structure will significantly speed up the DEREPLICATOR since it will be possible to search through smaller bases (cyclic spectra only against cyclic compounds and linear only against linear).
-At the same time it will increase precision of algorithm because initial DEREPLICATOR compares any spectra with any compound and thereby can receive such false positive matching as linear spectra to nonlinear compound and nonlinear spectra to linear compound (not present an improved algorithm).
-Also knowledge about the structure itself (separately from DEREPLICATOR) tells scientists some biological properties of the compound represented by its own spectra.
-Cyclic PNPs are more stable and biologically more active on average so we can focus on the study of only such spectra thereby save our resources.
+Understanding which spectra correspond to which types of PNPs structure will significantly speed up the DEREPLICATOR since it will be possible to search through smaller sets (cyclic spectra only against cyclic compounds and linear only against linear).
+At the same time it will increase precision of the algorithm because initial DEREPLICATOR compares any spectrum with any compound and thereby can get such false positive matching as linear spectrum to nonlinear compound and nonlinear spectra to linear compound (not present in an improved algorithm).
+Also knowledge about the structure itself (separately from DEREPLICATOR) tells scientists some biological properties of the compound represented by its own spectrum.
+Cyclic PNPs are more stable and biologically more active on average so we can focus on studying of only such spectra thereby saving our resources.

 ### Problem Statement
 <!-- _(approx. 1 paragraph)_ -->

 <!-- In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once). -->

 The problem of this Capstone project is to **categorize PNPs spectra** into spectra corresponding to **cyclic** compounds and **linear**.
-Thus the program requires spectrum of the unknown compound as input and defines type of the spectrum-appropriate structure as output.
+Thus the program requires spectrum of the unknown compound as input and defines type of the compound structure as output.

 ### Datasets and Inputs
 <!-- _(approx. 2-3 paragraphs)_ -->

 <!-- In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
 Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem. -->

-There are already a huge amount publicly [available](https://gnps.ucsd.edu/) mass spectra of natural products.
+There is already a huge amount of publicly [available](https://gnps.ucsd.edu/) mass spectra of natural products.
 It turned out to be possible to detect natural products by their mass spectra and also find new ones missing in the database using a high-throughput technology built on computational algorithms such as DEREPLICATOR.

 I'm going to use this **one hundred million tandem mass spectra** in the Global Natural Products Social (GNPS) molecular networking infrastructure ([Wang M. et al., 2016](https://www.nature.com/articles/nbt.3597)) to select peptide compounds and categorize them into cyclic and non-cyclic by Machine learning algorithms.
-The labels can be taken from molecular structures from [GNPS library](https://gnps.ucsd.edu/ProteoSAFe/gnpslibrary.jsp?library=GNPS-LIBRARY#%7B%22Library_Class_input%22%3A%221%7C%7C2%7C%7C3%7C%7CEXACT%22%7D) (manually obtained by biologists for sure) or from highly-reliable DEREPLICATOR identifications.
+The labels can be taken from molecular structures from [GNPS library](https://gnps.ucsd.edu/ProteoSAFe/gnpslibrary.jsp?library=GNPS-LIBRARY#%7B%22Library_Class_input%22%3A%221%7C%7C2%7C%7C3%7C%7CEXACT%22%7D) (trustworthy labels manually obtained by biologists) or from highly-reliable DEREPLICATOR identifications.
 In both cases it's **several hundred structures** (about 200 cyclic and 100 non-cyclic structures) and about a **thousand spectra** related to them (3-5 different spectra for the structure on average).

 ### Solution Statement
 <!-- _(approx. 1 paragraph)_ -->